svlentink/dockerfiles/superbuddy/laravel-nginx/README.md

 # laravel-nginx

-Just Laravel, Nginx, PHP fpm and Mcrypt.
+Just Laravel, Nginx, PHP fpm, Composer and Mcrypt.
 We put this online, since we could not find a decent base image for our use.

 ## Our usage